alphagov/re-build-systems-test/examples/complete_deployment_of_dns_and_jenkins/README.md

 ## Next Steps

-  * The jenkins master and agent server have unrestricted outwards access to the internet, we suggest implementing an egress proxy, security groups etc to gain control
+* The jenkins master and agent server have unrestricted outwards access to the internet, we suggest implementing an egress proxy, security groups etc to restrict access
 * ssh access is available by `ssh -i /path/to/private.key ubuntu@[url]`

 ## Contributing